syncfusion-content/blazor-docs/blazor/diagram-component/undo-redo.md

 ## Undo/redo through public APIs

-The server-side methods `Undo` and `Redo` help you to revert/restore the changes.
-The following code example illustrates how to undo/redo the changes through script.
+The `Undo` and `Redo` methods helps you to revert/restore the changes.
+The following code example illustrates how to undo/redo the changes through code.

 ```cshtml
 SfDiagramComponent Diagram;